-• Intangibles: \$2,224k (2021: \$2,014k)

-Tangibles: \$1,308k (2021: \$918k)
+- Intangibles: \$2,517k (2023: \$2,389k) - Tangibles: \$1,196k (2023: \$1,230k)

-How our audit addressed the key audit matter Carrying value of producing oil and gas assets carrying range or producing on and gas assess
+How our audit addressed the key audit matter

+Carrying value of producing oil and gas assets

 We have understood and assessed the methodology used in the capitalisation of these assets.
 A review of the producing wells was undertaken with a view of identifying any indication of impairment.
 This entailed comparing oil reserves and net present values from the independent reserves report produced by APN Consultants LLC to the asset carrying values, and a detailed review of producing wells.